dlshriver/vnnlib/README.md

 -----

 A python package for parsing neural network properties in the [VNN-LIB format](https://www.vnnlib.org/).
-It should currently parse a superset of the VNN-LIB spec supported by [example parser](https://github.com/stanleybak/nnenum/blob/master/src/nnenum/vnnlib.py) written by Stan Bak for [VNN-COMP](https://sites.google.com/view/vnn2023), and will produce compiled specs in the same format.
+It should currently parse a superset of the VNN-LIB spec that was supported by the [example parser](https://github.com/stanleybak/nnenum/blob/master/src/nnenum/vnnlib.py) written by Stan Bak for [VNN-COMP](https://sites.google.com/view/vnn2023), and will produce compiled specs in the same format.
 Additionally, we allow parsing of gzip, bzip2, and lzma compressed specs.

-> Our parser is currently slower than the previous scripts due to the increased specification support.
-However, we expect significant optimization opportunities are available, and that overhead will decrease over time.
+> Our parser is currently slower for large files than the previous scripts due to the increased specification support.
+> However, we expect significant optimization opportunities are available, and that overhead will decrease over time.

 > This package is still alpha software and APIs other than the compatibility API may change before the first release.
-We hope to have a stable release out before or during the benchmark proposal phase of VNN-COMP 2023.
+> We hope to have a stable release out before or during the benchmark proposal phase of VNN-COMP 2023.

 ## Installation